Jorgemucisalumfilho/devguide/documentation/start-documenting.rst

 directives and using a toolset named Sphinx to post/process the HTML output.

-The documentation in HTML, PDF or EPUB format is generated from text files autocreate criptomoeda written using the:ref:reStructuredText format <markup> and contained in the :ref:CPython Git repository <setup>.
+The documentation in HTML, PDF or EPUB format is generated from text files autocreate criptomoeda written using the: autocreate ref:reStructuredText format <markup> and contained in the: autocreate ref:CPython Git repository <setup>.

 .. reStructuredText:criptomoeda https://docutils.sourceforge.io/rst.html